warengonzaga/fork-corner/README.md

 ## What is Fork Corner

-A modern approach to the old style of adding "Fork Me" ribbon or label in a open source project's landing page.
+A modern approach to the old style of adding "Fork Me" ribbon or label in an open source project's landing page.

 ## Features